Rules I Run By — 10,000 recreational kilometers and counting

 Race pace is for races, not every run

 If you’re seven years old, run all out every day.
-Otherwise get ready to be injured and get over-training syndrome.
+Otherwise get ready to be injured and exhausted by over-training syndrome.

 Most runs should be at a conversational pace